Have you ever wondered how to thicken your sauce or gravy?

 One half teaspoon of psyllium husk per serving is plenty to thicken your favorite recipes.
 Try it in smoothies, sauces, soups, stews, dressing or any drink that could use a little more fiber.

 Coconut flour is popular among vegans and gluten free bakers.
 And don’t worry if you don’t like coconut because this flour has a subtle cake-like flavor.
 Low on carbs and fat, coconut flour is packed with protein and fiber.
+We recommend it if you are looking for a low carb thickener.

 Use coconut flour as a baking flour or thickener in bars, cookies, pies, cakes, cupcakes, puddings, smoothies, soups and stews.
 Expect a texture similar to biscuit batter when using coconut flour.